ditch the fad diets and try these tips to have a healthier, happier new year!

-Different diets may come and go but there are a few nutrition principles that I believe stand the test of time.
+Different diets may come and go with every passing new year, but there are a few nutrition principles that I believe stand the test of time.

 - Drink More Water: Unless you have a medical condition that prohibits you from doing so, we can all benefit from drinking more water.
 A good rule of thumb is to drink 1 mL for every calorie you eat (So if you eat 2,000 calories in a day, aim for 2L of water per day).
 Our bodies not only rely on water, but often thirst can be mistaken for hunger when what our bodies really need is a little hydration!